Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

 After six months off our screens, Love Island has returned with 12 new singletons in search of love within the model new South African villa.

-Sophie Piper, a 21-year-old medical PA from Essex, is making her technique to the villa together with 11 different Love Island 2020 contestants this 12 months and he or she has a better superstar hyperlink than most.
+Sophie Piper, a 21-year-old medical PA from Essex, is making her approach to the villa together with 11 different Love Island 2020 contestants this 12 months and he or she has a more in-depth movie star hyperlink than most.

-Her sister is Rochelle Humes, who has reportedly given Soph her full assist about starring on the present.
+Her sister is Rochelle Humes, who has reportedly given Soph her full help about starring on the present.

-Right here’s all the pieces it’s good to find out about Sophie Piper.
+Right here’s all the pieces you’ll want to learn about Sophie Piper.

 Sophie Piper – Key Info